maysa9/project-1/README.md

 * adding name and choose x or o feature
 * adding playing against computer using AI
 * adding timmer to the game
+* taking the css to the next level